František R. Kraus: Auschwitz

 In KZ Gleiwitz, Kraus was probably the last person to talk to Karel Poláček and Fritz Taussig before they both died of the terrible conditions of the camp.

 He was later reassigned at the turn of 1944 and 1945 to another factory to work, to Blechhammer (today Blachownia).
 In March 1945, the Nazi labor camps began to liquidate and organize the march of death.
 From Blechhammer, the death march was also dispatched, but he and several other people (including George Brady) managed to escape, and thanks to the partisans via Poland and the Carpathian Ruthenia in April 1945, they were already liberated in Budapest.

 In Budapest, Kraus began to recover from the hardships of the camps.
 He contacted the people he knew as a journalist.
 They got him basic help, rented a small flat in Arpad utca.
 In Budapest he wrote down his experiences.
 In May 1945 he arrived in Prague and had already a manuscript for a book; A Book-report named Gas, gas ... then the fire was released in September 1945 and it was the very first report about the extermination camps that came out in Czechoslovakia.
 Published by Chvojka.
 The second part A brings back our scattered ... it was a sequel, but from another angle.
 The emphasis is here on the make-up of the period in Terezín.
 She went a little later, also with an envelope from his friend, who also survived a stay in the camp, the academic painter David Friedmann.

-After the war
+After WWII

-Immediately when Prague was liberated, Kraus came back home.
-He was miraculously reunited with not only his wife Alice, who also survived Terezín and Auschwitz, but also both of Kraus' parents survived b amiracle.
-They then lived together at the Jewish Quarter in Prague.
+When Prague was liberated, Kraus came back home.
+He was reunited with not only his wife Alice, who also survived Terezín and Auschwitz, but also both of his parents.
+They then lived together in the Jewish Quarter.